 • Health conditions in the countries you will be visiting

-• Your current medications
+• Your current medications and the need for special medications for travel

 We can suggest items you should obtain for your own Travel Medical Kit.
 The practice is accredited to provide and administer Yellow Fever vaccinations.
 To make sure you are travel ready it is vital that you make an appointment with a travel medicine GP at least 8 weeks before you travel, giving you time to have the vaccinations at the right time before you leave.